standard-for-public-code/standard-for-public-code/criteria/open-to-contributions.md

 * The codebase SHOULD have a publicly available roadmap.
 * The codebase SHOULD publish codebase activity statistics.
 * Including a code of conduct for contributors in the codebase is OPTIONAL.

-## Why this is important

-* Helps newcomers understand and trust the codebase community's leadership.
-* Prevents the community that works on a codebase splitting because there is no way to influence its goals and progress, resulting in diverging communities.
-* Helps users decide to use one codebase over another.

 ## What this does not do